Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 Returning to the top, you'll remember that our `actual` variable has the type `&str` which is a reference (`&`) to a string slice `str`.
 A reference is something that points to where some actual data is, this is very handy when you want to tell something about some data without having to give it the specific data.
-The data, `"blue"`, is a string literal, which is written to the executable file itself as a raw string.
-A string slice can be any part of a string stored somewhere else, so it can be characters 0..3 (b, l, u, e) of our string literal that's stored in the executable.
+When you manually write a string between double quotes `"like this"`, it's called a "string literal".
+This applies to our variable as well as every time we've used in a `println!`.
+A "string slice" can be any part of a string stored somewhere else, so it can be characters 0 to 3 (b, l, u, e) of our string literal that's stored in the executable.

 Our `input`, however, is very different, we don't know what's going to be in here at all at compile time.
 In order to store the data that the user gives us, we still need to put it in memory somewhere, but it can't live on the stack.